chloewolf/Ignition2015_week7/deliverables.md

 - What is a scripting language?
+  - a scripting language is embedded in the HTML and interpreted by another program.
+Scripting languages are meant to add functionality to webpages rather than just build them.
+Scripting languages make webpages user interactive.
 - What is a variable?
+  - a variable is used to name or represent things in javascript.
+There are two types of variables, local and global.
+Global variables are called outside of functions and local are inside of a funcion.
+Variables can be named anything you want and then you can call them for the funcions they are associated with by that name you chose.
 - What is a string?
 An array?
 A boolean?
+  - a string stores a series of text or characters ex: "Hello World", the string is inside the quotations
+  - an array is used to store multiple values in a single variable.
+You can access the array as a whole or call out specific elements inside the array
+  - a boolean represents one of two values, true or false OR off or on OR 0 or 1.
+These are used to find out if something is true or false
 - What are events?
+  - events are javascript animations that make things happen to specific things on the webpage, such as something changing when a button is clicked
 - Link to codeacademy profile:
 - Code for Project Euler solution in file `project_euler_1.js`.